zfs-old-crap/linkytime/docs/DeveloperGuide.md

    2. Out of bounds index<br>
       Command: `mdelete 0`<br>
    Expected: An error message indicating the problem is displayed, and how to rectify the issue.

+#### Modules sorted alphabetically

+1. Adding a module.
+  1. Prerequisites: There is one existing module in the list via the test case [Adding Modules](#adding-modules).
+  2. Test case: `madd n/ACC1701X`<br>
+     Expected: A new module is added and the module list is sorted in alphabetical order, i.e. `ACC1701X` is at index 1, `CS2103T` is at index 2.

+2. Editing a module.
+  1. Prerequisites: There are two existing modules in the list via the test case [Modules sorted alphabetically - Adding a module](#modules-sorted-alphabetically).
+  2. Test case: `medit 1 n/CS3203`<br>
+     Expected: The module at index 1 (`ACC1701X`) is edited and the module list is sorted in alphabetical order, i.e. `CS2103T` is at index 1, `CS3203` is at index 2.